 In 2015, I was recommended a remarkable book called Letters of Credit by Walter Tracy, published in 1986.
 It provided me with valuable insights, particularly the chapter on proportions.

-I was delighted to witness the introduction of variable fonts in 2017, which once again grants designers easy access to unique designs for each size.
-In my catalogue, you will find different typefaces with optical sizes such as Spezia Serif, Portonovo, and Recife.
+I was excited to see the introduction of variable fonts in 2017, which once again gives designers easy access to unique designs for each size.

 Jimmy Durante and Buster Keaton got it; every size it’s design (Film Still, 1933).